Joseph Duggar Courting Kendra Caldwell: Is She From A Homophobic Family?

 — People Magazine (@people) March 8, 2017

-First, the good news: as People reports, Josh and Kendra couldn’t be more excited about their courtship.
+First, the good news: As People reports, Josh and Kendra couldn’t be more excited about their courtship.

 “We are so excited to share the news with others that we are courting.
 Our families are close friends through church and this has allowed Kendra and me to get to know each other.
 She’s the best!”